praw-dev/asyncpraw/docs/getting_started/configuration/options.rst

 -----------------------------------

-These are options that do not belong in another category, but still play a part in PRAW.
+These are options that do not belong in another category, but still play a part in Async PRAW.

-:ratelimit_seconds: Controls the maximum amount of seconds PRAW will capture
+:ratelimit_seconds: Controls the maximum amount of seconds Async PRAW will capture
                     ratelimits returned in JSON data.
 Because this can be as high as 10 minutes, only ratelimits of up to 5 seconds are captured and waited on by default.
 Should be a number representing the amount of seconds to sleep.

-                    .. note:: PRAW sleeps for the ratelimit plus either 1/10th of the ratelimit or 1 second, whichever is smallest.
+                    .. note:: Async PRAW sleeps for the ratelimit plus either 1/10th of the ratelimit or 1 second, whichever is smallest.

-:timeout: Controls the amount of time PRAW will wait for a request from Reddit
+:timeout: Controls the amount of time Async PRAW will wait for a request from Reddit
           to complete before throwing an exception.
-By default, PRAW waits 16 seconds before throwing an exception.
+By default, Async PRAW waits 16 seconds before throwing an exception.

 .. _custom_options: